+Put the combination of speed and strength as power.
 Speed and strength are integral components of fitness found in varying degrees in virtually all athletic movements.
-Simply put the combination of speed and strength is power.
-For many years, coaches and athletes have sought to improve power in order to enhance performance.
-Throughout this century and no doubt long before, jumping, bounding and hopping exercises have been used in various ways to enhance athletic performance.
-In recent years, this distinct method of training for power or explosiveness has been termed plyometrics.
+For many years, coaches and athletes have sought to improve power to enhance performance.
+Throughout this century and no doubt long before, jumping, bounding, and hopping exercises have been used in various ways to enhance athletic performance.
+In recent years, this distinct training method for power or explosiveness has been termed plyometrics.
 Plyometrics is based on the understanding that a concentric muscular contraction is much stronger if it immediately follows an eccentric contraction of the same muscle.

 The maximum force that a muscle can develop is attained during a rapid eccentric contraction.
-However, it should be realised that muscles seldom perform one type of contraction in isolation during athletic movements.
-When a concentric contraction occurs (muscle shortens) immediately following an eccentric contraction (muscle lengthens) then the force generated can be dramatically increased.
+When a concentric contraction occurs (muscle shortens) immediately following an eccentric contraction (muscle lengthening), the force generated can be dramatically increased.
+However, muscles seldom perform one type of contraction in isolation during athletic movements.

-If a muscle is stretched, much of the energy required to stretch it is lost as heat, but some of this energy can be stored by the elastic components of the muscle.
+If a muscle is stretched, much of the energy required to stretch it is lost as heat, but its elastic components can store some energy.
 This stored energy is available to the muscle only during a subsequent contraction.
-It is important to realise that this energy boost is lost if the eccentric contraction is not followed immediately by a concentric contraction.
+It is essential to realise that this energy boost is lost if the eccentric contraction is not followed immediately by a concentric contraction.
 The muscle must contract within the shortest time possible to express this more significant force.
-This process is frequently called the stretch shortening cycle and is the underlying mechanism of plyometric training.
+This process is frequently called the stretch-shortening cycle and is the underlying mechanism of plyometric training.

 Choose the method to fit the sport